nicefaa6waa/genshin-sddm-theme/README.md

 cd genshin-sddm-theme
 bash install-sddm-theme.sh
 ```

+If door video and background video is slow then just add MinimumQtVersion=6.2.0 at the end of /etc/sddm.conf file.I assume that you have qt6 installed you can check it by qmake6 --version

 After installing and testing if it says invalid credentials on log that means you mistyped the password while installing.To fix this just go to /usr/share/sddm/themes/genshin-sddm-theme/components/credentials.txt and correct the second password.